StuChapman/IFD-MS-Project-Online-Learning/README.md

 **question-one.html**
 1. 4 Radio buttons, one of which is the correct answer.
-2. The "submit" anchor is not visible all images have been tapped.
+2. The "submit" anchor is not visible until a radio button has been selected (the user can change their selection prior to tapping the "submit" anchor).
 3. There is a variable called 'answerFlagOne' that is written to the local browser storage on tapping the "submit" anchor
     - 0 indicates incomplete (default).
     - 1 indicates a correct answer.